Rear cruciate ligament rehabilitation

-The person's hip and knee are flexed 90 degrees and the person lies on their back.
+The person's hip and knee are bent 90 degrees and the person is lying on their back.
 When the lower leg clearly sags due to gravity, the test is positive.

 - Dial sign

-If the lower leg can be rotated outward further than 15 degrees compared to the other side then posterolateral angle damage may also be present.
-In some cases, this posterolateral angle instability accompanies posterior cruciate ligament injury.
+If the lower leg can be rotated further than 15 degrees outward compared to the other side, then posterolateral angle damage may also be present.
+In some cases, this posterolateral angle instability goes along with posterior cruciate ligament injury.

 Surgical intervention or conservative treatment

-When the posterior cruciate ligament is not completely torn, a conservative policy is usually chosen.
+When the posterior cruciate ligament is not completely torn, conservative management is usually chosen.
 A brace can support the knee in the initial phase.

-The different phases in the treatment of the posterior cruciate ligament
+The different stages in the treatment of the posterior cruciate ligament

-Successful rehabilitation consists of several phases and steps.
-Good strength, stability and control of the knee is necessary to safely return to your sport.
-Both after an operative procedure and with a conservative policy.
+Successful rehabilitation consists of several stages and steps.
+Proper strength, stability and control of the knee is necessary to safely return to your sport.
+Both after a surgical procedure and with conservative management.

 Strength and stabilization phase:

-In this phase there is more of a build up in strength.
-Stabilizing exercises are also addressed.
+This phase involves more of a build-up in strength.
+Stabilizing exercises are also included.
 General fitness may also be worked on in between.

 The final phase focuses particularly on maximum strength, jumping power and explosiveness.
-This is all necessary to be able to change direction quickly within your sport.
-We also work towards a competition condition so that you can continue to perform under fatigue.
+This is all necessary to quickly change direction within your sport.
+Competitive fitness is also worked toward so that you can continue to perform under fatigue.
 The quality of movement must remain good under these conditions.
-The chance of re-injuring your knee is much greater under fatigue.
+The chance of re-injuring your knee is many times greater under fatigue.

 A posterior cruciate ligament rehabilitation takes a lot of effort and is quite intensive.
-It can take up to 15 months before you are back on a level that allows you to fully participate in your sport again.
-This takes a lot of willpower but also time.
-During the rehabilitation, there will always be small and sometimes big setbacks.
-Especially in certain phases, it will go slower than you had thought.
+It can take up to 15 months to get back to a level where you can fully participate in your sport again.
+This takes a fair amount of willpower but also time.
+During rehabilitation there will always be small and sometimes large setbacks.
+Especially in certain phases it will be slower than you had thought beforehand.
 Patience is necessary.
-Our specialists will guide you through this process as best as they can and motivate you where necessary.
+Our specialists will guide and motivate you as much as possible during this process.
 Fysio Fitaal works with specialists in the field of posterior cruciate ligament and sports rehabilitation.
-Because of this combination of expertise, extensive facilities and passion for sports, you have come to the right place.
+Through this combination of expertise, extensive facilities and passion for sports, you have come to the right place.